Arun8264/Burnie_IOT/README.md

 ## 🛠 Project Overview
 This project aims to build a robot that can:
-1. Identify room locations on a cardboard base.
+1. Identify different colors assignede with their respective locations.
-2. Interact with users using voice commands.
+2. Interact with users using 7 inch raspberrypi screen with  a user friendly interface .
-3. Navigate to the specified location.
+3. Navigate to the specified location by navigating through different color .

 ---

 ## 🚀 Current Goals
-- Design the basic layout of the cardboard base.
+- Design the basic layout of the testing field.
 - Set up the robot chassis and hardware.
 - Begin programming the robot for basic movement.
-- Integrate voice command functionality.
+- Integrate  7 inch respberrypi screen functionality.
-done by aayush

 ---

 ## 🖥️ Technologies and Tools